 I'm exploring the colours, shapes and patterns of nature, and also experimenting with using different shades of green - a colour I've rarely used in my work until now - through my new collection of botanical paintings.

-I've been painting on pebbles since 2011, when it occurred to me that my precise nature motifs and patterned designs would work well on a small scale, complementing this natural material.
-Each stone becomes a precious art object, displayed and sold individually as well as in collections of various sizes.
+I've been painting on pebbles since 2011, when it occurred to me that my precise nature motifs and intricate patterned designs would complement this natural material.
+Each stone becomes a precious art object - either displayed individually or in collections of various sizes.
 I often have a design in mind before I start painting, but I'll allow the shape, colour, and natural markings of the stone to dictate the composition during the painting process.

 Ready made collections can be found in my shop and I often work on special commissioned collections for private clients, so please contact me if you'd like me to create some painted stones especially for you.